 The large Mayan pyramid is called Nohoch Mul, and is really impressive at 137 feet tall.
 Honestly it wasn’t too bad to climb (I did it in flip flops) and a little extra effort is so worth the amazing view of the surrounding jungle from the top.

 My second favorite area of the Coba Ruins was the Grupo Macanxoc.
 It’s far down a green tunnel of trees which makes for a super peaceful walk, and is one of the most interesting sites there.
 The paths are super easy to follow to every part of the ruins, and it’s not difficult to see it all without a map or guide (although you can hire one at the entrance to tell you more about the site).

 If you do choose it rent a bike, the cost is 50 pesos per person.
 There are also bike carts, where you sit on the front and a man drives you around.
-These are 150 pesos for an hour and 20 minute tour.
+These are 150 pesos for a 1 hour and 20 minute tour.

 When you’re there order the poc-chuc, a traditional Mayan pork dish.
 It was honestly one of the most delicious pieces of pork I’ve ever had.
 I just pointed to a picture on the menu cause it looked good, and it totally blew me away.
 It was really flavorful and came with a bean dip, chips, guac, tortillas, and rice.
 Try it, you’ll love it.

-After the ruins, head to the nearby cenotes!
-There’s lots of info to share on these so I wrote a separate post, but you can read it here to learn how to combine the Coba Ruins with three cenotes for a perfect day trip from Tulum!
+After the ruins, it’s time to cool down at the nearby cenotes.
+I had a lot of info to share on the best way to visit these, so I wrote a separate post.
+Read it here to learn how to combine the Coba Ruins with a swim in three refreshing cenotes to complete your day trip from Tulum!

-I hope this guide on how to visit the Coba Ruins form Tulum is helpful for every budget minded traveler 🙂 Enjoy the ruins!
+I hope this guide on how to visit the Coba Ruins from Tulum without a car is helpful for every budget minded traveler.
+Enjoy your trip!

 You'll also receive regular updates and tips from Slight North to help you get more out of your travel experiences!